nebo56/3-prime-fragment-sequencing/README.txt

 The script will set the chromosome and extend BED positions.

  - swap_barcodes.py
 The script will read fasta file and remove random barcode and experimental barcode from fasta.
-Random barcode will be saved to a new fasta file.
+Random barcodes will be saved to a new fasta file.

  - number_of_reads_per_nt.py
 Script will add a number of reads from BED to each nucleotide position in the transcript.
 Results will be written into 2 files seperated by strand of the binding (same.bed and anti.bed).

- - 3prime-fragment-plots-binning-filtering.R
+ - three-prime-fragment-plots-binning-filtering.R
 The script will import 3 prime fragments tables and added aditional columns with binned and normalised values.
 Each one of them will be ploted in 1 nucleotide, 10 nt and 30 nt resolution.
 Set all paths to "*_same.tab" tables from 3 prime fragments results.